How to find unique/duplicate values between two columns in excel?

 And then each item's occurrence in the Column C has been counted out.
 0 means corresponding item is unique between two columns.
 While other numbers, such as 1 means corresponding value exists in the Column C and appears once in the Columns C. See left screenshot:

-Actually, Kutools for Excel develops a Compare Ranges utility to help Excel users to compare two lists and find/count/highlight the same values or unique values between them easily.
+Actually, Kutools for Excel develops a Select Same & Different Cells utility to help Excel users to compare two lists and find/count/highlight the same values or unique values between them easily.
 Please do as follows:

-2. In the Compare Ranges dialog box, Please do as follows:
+2. In the Select Same & Different Cells dialog box, Please do as follows:

 (1) Specify the first column whose values you will check if unique into the Find Values in box;